kgl-prml/Contrastive-Adaptation-Network-for-Unsupervised-Domain-Adaptation/README.md

 # Contrastive Adaptation Network
+Update:
+2020-10-17: We have extended our method to the multi-source domain adaptation scenario.
+Please refer to our TPAMI paper [Contrastive Adaptation Network for Single- and Multi-Source Domain Adaptation](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9219132) for more details.
+We will release our code for the multi-source domain adaptation soon.

-This is the Pytorch implementation for our CVPR 2019 paper [Contrastive Adaptation Network for Unsupervised Domain Adaptation](http://openaccess.thecvf.com/content_CVPR_2019/papers/Kang_Contrastive_Adaptation_Network_for_Unsupervised_Domain_Adaptation_CVPR_2019_paper.pdf).
+2019-11: This is the Pytorch implementation for our CVPR 2019 paper [Contrastive Adaptation Network for Unsupervised Domain Adaptation](http://openaccess.thecvf.com/content_CVPR_2019/papers/Kang_Contrastive_Adaptation_Network_for_Unsupervised_Domain_Adaptation_CVPR_2019_paper.pdf).
 As we reorganized our code based on a new pytorch version, some hyper-parameters are slightly different from the paper.

 ## Requirements
 - Python 3.7